tthtlc/quest4science/_posts/2025-10-12-5-why-octopuses-might-be-the.md

 <!-- Image Description: A vibrant underwater photograph of a common octopus (Octopus vulgaris) displaying its complex skin texture and color-changing abilities while extending multiple arms, surrounded by coral and blue ocean water. -->

-# Why Octopuses Might Be the Closest Thing to Aliens on Earth

 ### What makes these sea creatures so strange and fascinating?

 *By Peter Teoh, Science Writer*